Freelance work is rising, but what freelance jobs are most in-demand?

 While there are nice things like having more freedom and not having to deal with unnecessary co-worker issues, you need to be prepared for working harder than ever before.

-The life of a freelancer requires constant hustling to find new clients and complete jobs, that’s just how it goes.
+The life of a freelancer requires constant hustling to find new clients and complete jobs; that’s how it goes.
 Sometimes the demand is too much for one person to handle, or there are times when no clients are interested in hiring you.

 Keeping a side job can help balance out your income, and save up enough money to keep yourself afloat if things ever go sideways.